 Yuki-hada Arita Lidded Bowl

-Elevate your dining experience with the exquisite Yuki-hada Arita Lidded Bowl, a masterpiece of Japanese craftsmanship that seamlessly blends art and functionality.
-Imagine serving your favorite dishes in a bowl that tells a story of tradition, artistry, and culture, each meal transforming into a celebration of life.
+Transform your dining experience with the exquisite Yuki-hada Arita Lidded Bowl, a masterpiece of Japanese craftsmanship that seamlessly blends art and functionality.
+Imagine serving your favorite dishes in a bowl that embodies a story of detailed craftsmanship, turning each meal into a refined experience.

 Design & Appearance

-This stunning bowl features a diameter of 6.2 inches (15.7 cm) and a height of 4.3 inches (10.8 cm), making it the perfect size for serving miso soup, rice, or nimono.
-The deep black glaze creates a striking contrast with the delicate snowflake-like crystalline pattern, achieved through the renowned “yuki-hada” technique.
+This bowl measures 6.2 inches (15.7 cm) in diameter and 4.3 inches (10.8 cm) high, making it ideal for serving miso soup, rice, or nimono.
+The deep black glaze contrasts beautifully with delicate snowflake-like crystalline patterns, created using the renowned “yuki-hada” technique.

-Bold orange-brown motifs, reminiscent of stylized lotus roots, adorn the surface, meticulously painted in overglaze enamel.
-The smooth, glossy interior enhances the visual appeal and provides a luxurious feel, while the elegantly outlined dark brown rim adds a finishing touch of sophistication.
+Bold orange-brown motifs reminiscent of stylized lotus roots adorn the surface, painted in vibrant overglaze enamel.
+The smooth, glossy interior feels luxurious, while the elegantly outlined dark brown rim adds a sophisticated finishing touch.
+You will appreciate how the secure lid maintains the warmth of your dishes.

 Craftsmanship

-Handcrafted in the historic Arita region of Saga Prefecture, Japan, this lidded bowl embodies the finest qualities of Arita-yaki porcelain.
-The glossy, fine-grained porcelain exhibits a kaolin-rich body known for its durability and brilliance.
+Handcrafted in the historic Arita region of Saga Prefecture, Japan, this lidded bowl showcases Arita-yaki porcelain's finest qualities.
+The glossy, fine-grained porcelain features a kaolin-rich body known for its durability and brilliance.

-Unlike Mino ware, which leans towards earthy textures, Arita ware is celebrated for its smooth, luminous surfaces and high-fired enamel decoration.
-This bowl showcases the mastery of underglaze and overglaze techniques that define Arita’s rich pottery tradition, ensuring each piece is unique and of the highest quality.
+Unlike Mino ware, Arita ware is celebrated for its smooth, luminous surfaces and high-fired enamel decoration.
+This bowl exemplifies the mastery of underglaze and overglaze techniques, ensuring each piece is unique and of exceptional quality.

 Function and Use

-The Yuki-hada Arita Lidded Bowl is not just a decorative piece; it is designed for everyday use.
-The lidded design preserves heat, allowing you to enjoy warm meals longer while showcasing the artistry of both the lid and body.
-Its symmetrical form, slightly flared lip, and raised foot provide both balance and ease of handling, making it an essential addition to your dining table.
+The Yuki-hada Arita Lidded Bowl is designed for everyday use, keeping your meals warm while highlighting the artistry of both the lid and body.
+Its symmetrical form, slightly flared lip, and raised foot offer balance and ease of handling, making it a noteworthy addition to your dining table.

 Product Information